-To direct our discussion in the most constructive fashion towards particle characteristics commonly discussed in the literature, we focused our analysis on four of the most commonly studied characteristics.
+To direct our discussion in the most constructive fashion toward particle characteristics commonly discussed in the literature, we focused our analysis on four of the most commonly studied characteristics.
 It should however be noted that the frequency with which characteristics are discussed in the literature does not necessarily indicate that they are the most important four drivers of sinking velocity.
-To identify these characteristics, we carried out a literature search into studies measuring particle sinking velocity and associated particle characteristics using both in situ and ex situ methods, and commonly used keyterms to describe marine particle characteristics ("Size", "Ballast", "Morphology", "Composition", "Type", "Shape", "Compactness", "Fractal" [Dimension]).
+To identify these characteristics, we carried out a literature search into studies measuring particle sinking velocity and associated particle characteristics ("Size," "Ballast," "Morphology," "Composition," "Type," "Shape," "Compactness," "Fractal" [Dimension]).
 Restricting results to within Earth and Planetary Sciences, we searched for abstracts, titles, and keywords containing the words "Particle" and "Sinking" and "Velocity" as well as a given particle characteristic.
-Size returned the greatest number of studies (79), followed by parameters relating to chemical and taxonomic composition (Composition: 37; Type: 22; Ballast: 18).
-Searches relating to other morphological properties typically returned the fewest results ("Shape": 17; "Fractal" [Dimension]: 5; "Compactness": 1; "Permeability": 1; "Morphology": 1).
+Size returned the greatest